Pleading and Responding to Motions to Dismiss

 If your state adopts this standard expect motions to dismiss.
 Lots of them.

-(Attorney Bradley A. Levin of Levin Sitcoff Waneka presented this paper, co-authored with attorney Ben Lebsack, at the 2017 Winter Convention of the American Association of Justice in Austin, Texas.
+(Attorney Bradley A. Levin of Levin Sitcoff presented this paper, co-authored with attorney Ben Lebsack, at the 2017 Winter Convention of the American Association of Justice in Austin, Texas.

 It is not intended to present a general solution applicable to apparently similar situations.
 Authorities cited are illustrative only and by no means exhaustive.
 Presented for instructional purposes only, it does not reflect the opinions of the authors or their firms in a specific case.)